EmperDeon/Organizer/README.md

 ### Small TODO's
+- Sorting of tabs (WTSorter) should reload tabs (and add to menu)

+- A diary (Encrypted, in separate file)

+- Custom groups of tabs

+- Options for compression, encryption(yes, return the old deleted system), backups and encryption of whole storage file

+- Write docs in code

+- Restore and Diff for Backup

+- View-only mode for LinkGroup

 - Add markdown syntax highlighting and toolbar

 - Themes [Light, Dark] as default, and custom (JSON)

-- Custom groups of tabs

-- Options for compression, encryption(yes, return the old deleted system), backups and encryption of whole storage file

 - Encryption of storage with local password
   - Remember me, for time set by user